formkit/docs-content/essentials/icons.md

 ## Installation & setup

-For most users **no installation is required** to use icons (although we recommend [adding your icons to the `iconRegistry`](#adding-icons-to-the-iconregistry) for best performarnce).
-Icon support is provided via a 1st-party FormKit plugin called `createThemePlugin()` — This plugin is enabled by default if you are using FormKit's `defaultConfig()`.
+For most users **no installation is required** to use icons (although we recommend [adding your icons to the `iconRegistry`](#adding-icons-to-the-iconregistry) for best performance).
+Icon support is provided via a 1st-party FormKit plugin called `createThemePlugin()`.
+This plugin is enabled by default if you are using FormKit's `defaultConfig()`.

 ::Callout